SSushila/portfolio/README.md

 ## About Me

 I am currently serving as the District Program Coordinator at Kapilbastu Integrated Development Services, where I have made significant contributions to tuberculosis (TB) case findings and health program management.
 My career in public health includes impactful roles in TB and leprosy control programs across Nepal.
-I hold a Bachelor of Public Health from Pokhara University and have received various certifications related to public health and data analysis.
+I hold a Bachelor of Public Health from Pokhara University and have received various certifications related to public health.

 ## Contact Information